catherinepope/papermod/content/workshops/turning-your-research-into-journal-articles.md

 ---
 date: "2025-08-26T17:00:48+01:00"
-draft: true
+draft: false
-title: "Turning Your Research Into Journal Articles"
+title: "Turning Your Research into Journal Articles"
 tags: ["academic", "workshops"]
 categories: ["Training"]
-description: ""
+description: "Interactive workshop on converting research and thesis work into publishable journal articles.
+Learn a 5-step process for idea selection, structuring, drafting, editing, and incorporating feedback to create finished articles."
-keywords: ["keyword 1", "keyword 2", "keyword 3"]
+keywords: ["journal articles", "academic publishing", "thesis to article", "research writing", "academic writing", "scholarly publishing", "writing process", "manuscript preparation", "academic journals", "publication strategy"]
 ---

 Are you struggling to turn your research or thesis into journal articles?
 You have lots of ideas, but it’s hard converting them into a structured piece of writing.
 You’re so focused on the details, you can’t see the bigger picture.